-Matthew Splitek is an attorney in the Commercial Litigation Group.
+Matthew Splitek is a partner in the Commercial Litigation Group.
 His practice focuses on class actions and intra-company disputes, including shareholder lawsuits, corporate governance disputes, special litigation committees, and stock appraisal actions.
 Matthew’s experience includes:

 - Successfully defending against shareholder class actions seeking to enjoin mergers or acquisitions of publicly-traded companies.